AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 image = "0.23"
 ~~~

 Make sure to use the latest version available to you and make any necessary changes when using the library.
-Finally we dump the image to disk by creating an image buffer then converting each pixel in the framebuffer to the matching RGB values and setting them in the image. `image` can save the image buffer to disk for us, we just need to propogate the potential errors to our future selves.
+Finally we dump the image to disk by creating an image buffer then converting each pixel in the framebuffer to the matching RGB values and setting them in the image. `image` can save the image buffer to disk for us, we just need to propagate the potential errors to our future selves.

 ~~~rust
 pub fn dump<P: AsRef<Path>>(&self, path: P) -> image::ImageResult<()> {